Toronto-Dominion Bank had made a preliminary offer to buy wealth management firm Richardson GMP

 TD’s preliminary bid of around $600 million exceeds some observers’ estimates of the firm’s value, with a recent estimate made at around $550 million.
 The wealth management firm, which focuses on high-net-worth clients that pay lucrative fees, would be an attractive asset for TD, the only Big Six bank that has not made a significant acquisition in full-service retail brokerage.

-was formed from a merger between GMP Capital’s wealth management arm and Richardson Partners Financial in 2009.
+Richardson GMP was formed from a merger between GMP Capital’s wealth management arm and Richardson Partners Financial in 2009.
 GMP and Richardson Partners each own a 30% stake, with the remainder owned by the firm’s retail advisers.
-A “liquidity mechanism” set to take effect in November will allow any of the three major shareholder groups to put Richardson GMP
+A “liquidity mechanism” set to take effect in November will allow any of the three major shareholder groups to put Richardson GMP in play.

 TD Bank Group to sell direct investing business

 Go defensive amid complacent markets, says Richardson GMP wealth manager